Y--NGWSP PUMPING PLANT 1

 Buyer not available

-The Department of Defense, through the U.S. Army Corps of Engineers, is soliciting proposals for the design and construction of water infrastructure at the Melrose Air Force Range in Curry County, New Mexico.
-The project, identified by Solicitation No. W912PP25R0017, involves establishing water lines connecting the Permanent Exercise Complex (PEC) and the Range Support Complex (RSC), including the construction of a new well, installation of filtration systems, and essential waterlines.
-This initiative is crucial for enhancing military operations by upgrading the necessary water supply infrastructure, with an estimated contract value between $1,000,000 and $5,000,000.
-Interested small businesses must submit their proposals, adhering to specific guidelines, by contacting Karen Irving at karen.k.irving@usace.army.mil or by phone at 505-342-3356 for further details.
+The Department of Defense, through the U.S. Army Corps of Engineers, is soliciting proposals for a Design Bid Build project focused on water infrastructure at the Melrose Air Force Range in Curry County, New Mexico.
+The project aims to establish essential water lines connecting the Permanent Exercise Complex (PEC) and the Range Support Complex (RSC), including the construction of a new well and installation of filtration systems.
+This initiative is critical for enhancing military operational capabilities and ensuring compliance with federal, state, and local regulations throughout the construction process.
+Interested small businesses must submit their proposals by April 23, 2025, with an estimated contract value between $1 million and $5 million.
+For further inquiries, potential bidders can contact Karen Irving at karen.k.irving@usace.army.mil or by phone at 505-342-3356.